Bryce-Summers/StringCompiler/README.md

 A general translation library that allows the programmer to specify a grammar of type and inference rules.

 #Author
 Bryce Summers is the author of this code.
-Many great computer scientists, mathematiscians, computer engineers, and programmers as well as many other people probably created technology such as the invention of the computer that I used in the proccess.
+Many great computer scientists, mathematician, computer engineers, and programmers as well as many other people probably created technology such as the invention of the computer that I used in the proccess.

 #Inspiration
 I was inspired to write this software while taking a course on logic, Undecidability, and Incompleteness.